Exemptions from the prescription charge

 EPS code 0005

-Patients who have had a miscarriage, abortion/termination of pregnancy or stillborn birth can continue to claim free NHS prescriptions using their MATEX certificate until it expires.
+Patients in possession of a valid MATEX who have had a miscarriage, stillborn birth or an abortion/termination can continue to use their MATEX certificate until it expires.

 Possession of a valid Maternity Exemption (MATEX) certificate.